treydock/puppet-slurm/README.md

 * `slurmdbd` - When true will setup a host to run slurmdbd
 * `database` - When true will setup a host to manage the slurmdbd MySQL database
 * `slurmd` - When true will setup a host to run slurmd
-* `slurmrestd` - When true will setup a host to run slurmctld
+* `slurmrestd` - When true will setup a host to run slurmrestd

 **NOTE:** The only role enabled by default is `client`.